shashankshrivastava0211/Dev-Tinder-Server/readme.md

 and .skip()
 .skip(0).limit(10) means it will give first 10 documents page 1 .skip(10).limit(20) means it will give first 10 documents of page 2

+qGQVAFkalSqOBYMz
+shashankshrivastava1102

+now install socket.io
+now i have to congigure backend and frontend for socket.io http package